Underworld LARP: Jericho

 In addition, you must also agree to the following requirements:

 - Keep the cabin in good general repair.
 This includes painting, pest control, sealing holes and roof maintenance.

 - Provide Underworld LARP Jericho Ownership a key to the entrance.
 This key will be kept locked and only used in emergency situations such as fires or safety issues.

 - Locks will not be changed without approval from Underworld LARP Jericho Ownership and new key provided.

-3) All cabins in town center must have their back facing the marked out area where our fence walls will stand.
+- All cabins in town center must have their back facing the marked-out area where our fence walls will stand.

-We’re strict on trailers on site for a number of reasons.
+We’re strict on trailers on site for several reasons.
 There are certain bylaws we must abide by.
 Some of those bylaws are being negotiated with the city at this time.
 Until that is resolved the follow rules regarding trailers are strictly enforced.

 - Trailers will be allowed on site for use during events.
 There can be no overnight use between events.

 - All tires must be kept inflated and the trailer kept in rolling condition.